Real Geeks Review (2026): CRM and IDX for Agents Who Want to Rank on Google

 IDX Website Quality

 This is where Real Geeks earns its reputation.
 Their IDX pages are architected with search engines in mind — clean URLs, crawlable listing pages, neighborhood-level content structures, and fast load times.
-Agents who invest in building out their Real Geeks sites with local content routinely report appearing in organic search results for "[city] homes for sale" and similar high-intent queries.
+Agents who invest in building out their Real Geeks sites with local content often report appearing in organic search results for "[city] homes for sale" and similar high-intent queries — though SEO results vary meaningfully by market competitiveness, and the same effort in a major metro will produce different results than in a smaller market.

 This matters because organic search leads cost nothing per lead after initial content investment.
 Agents paying $10–20 per lead from third-party portals should take the SEO angle seriously, and Real Geeks is one of the better platforms for capturing that traffic.